E – J

 Historical Evidence To Support China’s Sovereignty over Nansha Islands.
 Ministry of Foreign Affairs of the People’s Republic of China, 2000.

--China was the first to discover, name, develop,conduct economic activities on and exercise jurisdiction of the Nansha Islands
+– that “China was the first to discover, name, develop,conduct economic activities on and exercise jurisdiction over the Nansha Islands.”

 - Predicts a shift in economic power from the US to Asia that will increase the need for safe shipping lanes.
 The number and severity of piracy attacks has increased, as economic power shifts to Asia this trend will likely continue unless the Southeast Asian countries take action against piracy.